open-mmlab/mmengine/docs/en/advanced_tutorials/initialize.md

 Similarly, we could use the `Kaiming` initialization just like `Pretrained` initializer.
 For example, we could make `init_cfg=dict(type='Kaiming', layer='Conv2d')` to initialize all `Conv2d` module with `Kaiming` initialization.

 Sometimes we need to initialize the model with different initialization methods for different modules.
 For example, we could initialize the `Conv2d` module with `Kaiming` initialization and initialize the `Linear` module with `Xavier` initialization.
-We could make `init_cfg=dict(type='Kaiming', layer='Conv2d', override=dict(type='Xavier', layer='Linear'))`:
+We could make `init_cfg=dict(type='Kaiming', layer='Conv2d')`:

 ```python
 import torch.nn as nn